DaniGuardiola/rpc-anywhere/README.md

 For example, the concept of "messages" in RPC Anywhere resembles "notifications" in JSON-RPC.
 Some implementation details (like using an `id` property in requests and responses) are also similar.

 A notable difference is that RPC Anywhere is completely flexible, while JSON-RPC is client-server oriented.

+## <a name='Contributing'></a>Contributing

+Contributions are welcome!
+Please make sure to create or update any tests as necessary when submitting a pull request.

+The demo is useful for quick manual testing.
+To start it locally, run `bun demo` and open the local server's address in your browser (probably `localhost:8080`, check the console output).
+It will automatically reload when you make changes to the source code.

+Before making big changes, consider opening a discussion first to get feedback and make sure the change is aligned with the project's goals.